Kludron/kludron.github.io/_posts/security/hacking/2022-08-12-bitb-attacks.md

 you can do to test whether or not it's a genuine authentication pop-up.

 1. Can you move it off the webpage?
-  - i.e. Onto a seperate screen, over the URL bar at the top of your browser.
+  - i.e. Onto a separate screen, over the URL bar at the top of your browser.
 2. (If you're tech savvy) Check the source code.
   - Are scripts being rendered from the authentication webpage (i.e. Facebook or Google)?
 Or from the website that you're visiting (i.e. Canva)?